jreisinger/docs/blog/2024-02-15-shift-cipher-in-go.md

 ![image](https://github.com/jreisinger/docs/assets/1047259/fcb31959-1eeb-484d-a5ca-802187e0a595)

-I started to read <https://bitfieldconsulting.com/books/crypto>.
-I'll also try to write the code and take some notes in the form of blog posts, like this one.

 A simple way to encipher (or encrypt) some data is by using the shift cipher.
-We do this by going through the data byte by byte adding a key to each of the bytes.
-It's possible because in Go bytes are equivalent to 8-bit numbers ranging from 0 to 255 (`byte` data type is an alias for `uint8`).
+We can do this in Go by going through the data byte by byte adding a key to each of the bytes.
+In Go bytes are equivalent to 8-bit numbers ranging from 0 to 255 (`byte` data type is actually an alias for `uint8`).

 ```
 func Encipher(plaintext []byte, key byte) []byte {